AlexIoannides/kubernetes-mlops/README.md

     --data '{"X": [1, 2]}'
 ```

-Note that we need to use Minikube-specific commands as Minikube cannot setup a load balancer for real.
+Note that we need to use Minikube-specific commands as Minikube does not setup a real-life load balancer (which is what would happen if we made this request on a cloud platform).
 To tear-down the load balancer, replication controller, pod and Minikube cluster run the following commands in sequence,

 ```bash
 kubectl delete rc test-ml-score-api